Where PTX Prep Fits in the Audio Post Production Workflow

 The person doing the prep is often fast and experienced at it.
 But they also know this is not where their skills are most valuable.
 And in facilities that handle significant volume, this cycle repeats across every incoming session.

-The total time cost is real.
-But the less visible cost is what gets lost when skilled people spend their working hours on administrative cleanup rather than on work that requires their actual expertise.
+The total time cost is consistent.
+The less visible cost is what gets lost when skilled people spend their working hours on administrative cleanup rather than on work that requires their expertise.

 Questions Worth Asking Before a PTX Session Changes Hands